LukeShortCloud/rootpages/src/administration/chromebook.rst

 -  Beta = Minor updates every week.
 Major upgrades every 6 weeks.
 -  Developer = Updates twice a week.
 Those updates can be minor or major and usually contain new experimental features.
 This is not to be confused with ``Developer Mode`` which is different.

+Check `here <https://chromereleases.googleblog.com/search/label/Chrome%20OS>`__ for information on the latest channel updates for Chrome OS.

 Keyboard Shortcuts
 ------------------